-We have reviewed and discussed with senior management the Compensation Discussion and Analysis section included in this proxy statement.
-Based on this review and discussion, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in the Company's 2021 Proxy Statement.
+We, as the Members of the Compensation Committee, have reviewed and discussed with senior management the Compensation Discussion and Analysis section included in this proxy statement.
+Based on this review and discussion, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in the Company's 2022 Proxy Statement.